2017-SEP & NOV: Two more mass shootings in U.S. Churches

 Kelley fired a total of 450 bullets -- emptying 15 rifle cartridges -- at and in the church.

-Twenty-six people died in the attack including the fetus.
+Twenty-six human lives ended in the attack: 25 adults and children and one fetus.
 At least four helicopters were on the scene to transport the wounded to hospitals.
 One person who was injured died later.
-As of the evening of NOV-06, 14 of the injured were still in various hospitals; ten of those were in critical condition; some may not survive.
+As of the evening of NOV-06, 14 of the injured were still in various hospitals; ten of those were in critical condition.
+All survived.

 The church was badly damaged by the event.
 The congregation is appealing for donations to restore the church's interior.
 See: http://www.ssfb.org/